-All Special Review Applications for new oil and gas development will be reviewed according to the following standards to ensure the protection of public health, safety, and welfare, the environment, and wildlife resources.
 The Board, considering the advice of the Director, has determined the following standards to be generally applicable based on the nature and extent of oil and gas development.
-When two or more of the standards listed below conflict, the Board, based upon advice of the Director, will evaluate the applicability and importance of each of the conflicting standards under the facts of the specific Application and make a reasonable attempt to balance the conflicting standards in reaching a decision.
+The Applicant bears the burden of proving that the proposed oil and gas facilities and oil and gas operations will meet the standards.
+When two or more of the standards listed below conflict, the Board, based upon advice of the Director, will evaluate the applicability and importance of each of the conflicting standards under the facts of the specific Application and make a reasonable attempt to balance the conflicting standards in reachingto reach a decision.